trozodejamon/CMINT/README.md

 An implementation of the Minimal Interpreted Language in portable C.
 Original version for the Z80-powered TEC-1 Computer by [Ken Boak](https://github.com/monsonite), [John Hardy](https://github.com/jhlagado)
 and [Craig Jones](https://github.com/crsjones).
 MINT is a human readable bytecode interpreter.
-This version is known to run reasonably well on the Arduino UNO/Nano, 8051 (SDCC), STM32 (Keil & STM32Cube), ESP32, ESP32-C3, RP2040.
+This version is known to run reasonably well on the Arduino UNO/Nano, 8051 (SDCC), STM32 (Keil & STM32Cube), ESP32, ESP32-C3, RP2040, and dsPIC33CK.

 Refer to <https://github.com/orgMINT/MINT> to find the original project and to learn the language.